Scrambles86/pass_the_popcorn/README.md

 <ul>
 <li>I am an avid cinema goer, and would like to keep an account of all of the films that I have seen.</li>
 <li>I am a Film Studies teacher, and would like to log a database of all the films that I have seen for my students to peruse.</li>
-<li>I am a parent looking for reccomendations on a good film to watch with my kids</li>
+<li>I am a parent looking for recommendations on a good film to watch with my kids</li>
 <li>I am a Film Studies student, and would like to make a log of films that I haven't yet seen in order to expand my knowledge</li>
 </ul>